void0x00/zmk-config-totem/readme.md

 - the keyboard should now appear as a mass storage device
 - drag'n'drop the `totem_left-seeeduino_xiao_ble-zmk.uf2` file from the archive onto the storage device
 - repeat this process with the right half and the `totem_right-seeeduino_xiao_ble-zmk.uf2` file.

+## Keymap drawer

+Below representation was generated with [`keymap-drawer`](https://github.com/caksoylar/keymap-drawer) using the [automated Github workflow](https://github.com/caksoylar/keymap-drawer/tree/main#setting-up-an-automated-drawing-workflow)
+-- check out the drawings for all keyboards in the [`keymap-drawer` folder](keymap-drawer/).

+## LED indicators widget

+Some keyboards in this repo include an indicator widget utilizing an RGB LED, like the user LEDs on a Xiao BLE.
+This widget is a ZMK module housed in [`zmk-rgbled-widget`](https://github.com/caksoylar/zmk-rgbled-widget) -- check out the repo and the instructions to use it with your keyboards!